shavitkimchi/huffman/README.md

 ## Project Introduction

 There are many techniques used to compress digital data (that is, to represent it using less memory).
 This assignment covers Huffman Coding, which is used everywhere from zipping a folder to jpeg and mp3 encodings.
-See the [details document](docs/details.md) for background on how the compression algorith was developed.
+See the [details document](docs/details.md) for background on how the compression algorith was developed. **You should definitely use that document for background before programming.**

+When you've read the description of the algorithm and data structures used you'll be ready to implement both decompression (a.k.a. uncompressing) and compression  using Huffman Coding.
+You'll be using input and output or I/O classes that read and write 1 to many bits at a time, i.e., a single zero or one to several zeros and ones.
+This will make debugging your program a challenge.

 <details>
 <summary>Pre-reading self-assessment questions</summary>